gcharang/komodo-wiki/Complete-Checklist-for-New-Coins-to-Setup-Explorers,-Electrum-Servers,-Agama-Wallet,-Activate-dPoW-&-BarterDEX-Trading.md

 Once you have all the changes done locally, you can submit a PR to Komodo and SuperNET repo `dev` branch.
 After the PR gets merged by jl777, it will be announced and Komodo Notary Node operators will update their node and start notarizing the coin.

 ## Step 3: PR List for enabling BarterDEX trading
 In order for the coin to be enabled in BarterDEX trading platform you need to submit a PR to [https://github.com/jl777/coins](https://github.com/jl777/coins) repo.
-The repo contains details of all information required.
+Here is an useful guide for the process [https://docs.komodoplatform.com/barterDEX/add-coin-barterDEX.html](https://docs.komodoplatform.com/barterDEX/add-coin-barterDEX.html).

 Requirements:
 1. Logo (icon) - [https://github.com/jl777/coins/blob/master/icons/zex.png](https://github.com/jl777/coins/blob/master/icons/zex.png)